juanmartinsantos/juanmartinsantos/README.md

-- 👋  Hi, I’m Juan Martín (@juanmartinsantos)
+- 👋  Hi, I am Juan Martín (@juanmartinsantos)
-- 🌱  I’m currently a student in the USAL PhD program
+- 🌱  I am currently a student in the PhD program at the University of Salamanca
-- 👀  I’m interested in AI topics
+- 👀  I am interested in AI topics
-- 💞️  I’m looking to collaborate on ML topics
+- 💞️  I am looking to collaborate on ML topics
 - 📫  How to reach me juanmartin@usal.es

 <!---